 I know most people would recommend using large clamps to hold drying wood glue in place.

 Meh.
-You don’t really need them for this.
+You don’t really need them for these DIY drawer dividers.
 Just try to make sure everything is straight.

 The reason this project is so renter friendly is that you can make a custom drawer insert, but you don’t have to permanently glue it in.
 It can easily be removed and taken with you wherever you go.
 Or, just make a new one next time you move since the wood is so cheap.